Questions to ask your orthodontic provider to check they’re right for you

 The Australian Society of Orthodontists is the peak body representing the orthodontic profession in Australia.
 While not all Australian orthodontists are members of the ASO, all ASO members are AHPRA registered orthodontists.
 Any orthodontic providers who are not specialists will not be eligible for membership within the ASO.

-You can use our new Orthodontist Check Tool to ensure that you’re seeing a specialist orthodontist.
-Enter your orthodontic provider’s name or practice and we’ll be able to tell you if they’re a registered specialist orthodontist who is a member of the Australian Society of Orthodontists.
-Want to find a specialist orthodontist to commence your treatment?
-You can also search by location to find a specialist near you.
+You can use our new Orthodontist Finder Tool to search by location and find a specialist orthodontist near you.
+Already have someone in mind?
+You can also enter your orthodontic provider’s name or practice and we’ll be able to tell you if they’re a registered specialist orthodontist who is a member of the Australian Society of Orthodontists.